Whether you’re dying to know the best Pinterest image size, or how to get more clicks, we answer all your burning questions about Pinterest images.

 Regardless of which category you fall into, Pinterest images are different than the images you find on any other social media platform.
 You should always have the pinner in mind when creating your images.

-In today’s episode, my creative director, Tina, and I are answering the five most commonly asked Pinterest image creation questions.
+In today’s episode, my former creative director, Tina, and I are answering the five most commonly asked Pinterest image creation questions.
 These are the questions we field ALL THE TIME.

 This episode comes at a perfect time since it’s Image Month in our Pinterest marketing community.
 We’re diving deep into coaching you on how to create the best images for your brand.
 This includes Pinterest video pin creation, story pin creation, and every other pin you need to create.